-Howard Center will be connecting to the global world mental health movement and hosting its second annual community-wide recognition and celebration of World Mental Health Day (WMHD) throughout the month of October 2021.
-This year WMHD is on October 10 and is an opportunity for community education and engagement to reduce stigma, raise awareness, and to connect to the global movement to ensure our communities have access to mental health supports when they are needed.
+Howard Center will be connecting to the global world mental health movement and hosting its third annual community-wide recognition of World Mental Health Day (WMHD).
+WMHD is on October 10 and is an opportunity for community education and engagement to reduce stigma, raise awareness, and to connect to the global movement to ensure our communities have access to mental health supports when they are needed.

 Please take a look at our one-page columns and resources that address areas of concern for most individuals and families: Mental Health & Youth Ι Racism & Mental Health Ι Anxiety Ι Depression Ι Social Connection

 When the Going Gets Tough; Recognizing and Recovering from Burnout